 - Having opportunity to contribute and share

-- Actively take part with aim to develop confidence to self direct and initiate future play/game opportunities.
+- Actively take part with aim to develop confidence to self direct and initiate learning opportunities.

 - Develop a positive and responsive attitude towards their own well being and others.

-Students will be grouped according to their assessments at the end 2016.
+Students will be grouped according to their assessments at the end 2017.
 These will be flexible to ensure students are working at the appropriate level.
-For the majority of the term, the children will be learning how to think critically about texts.
-They will also know how to identify particular points of view and recognize that texts can position a reader.
-Building vocabulary is a further aspect that we will be focusing on.
-Understanding what they read is often a direct result on how well they can understand the vocabulary.
-We will be encouraging students to read a biography about a well known person.
+Our tamariki will be learning how to think critically about texts.
+They will also know how to identify particular points of view and recognise that texts can position a reader.
+Building vocabulary is a further aspect that we will continue to focus on.
+Interpreting what they read is often a direct result on how well they can understand the vocabulary.
+Students will be encouraged to read biographies about well known, inspiring people.

 As in Reading, Writing will be needs based and individuals will be grouped accordingly.
 Students will understand that writing has a purpose and that the audience with whom they are writing to determines how a piece is structured and written.
-One aspect of our writing programmes will be around individual inquiries about a hero or role model.
-Other learning includes:
+Our writing will be based around individual inquiries and will include:

 - how to convey and sustain personal voice in a piece of writing